-This topic covers information about the SGIconsole as a DHCP server with one or more L2 system controllers, SGIconsole as a DHCP server with a Silicon Graphics Ethernet serial port server (EL-16), or SGIconsole as a DHCP server with both L2 system controllers and a Silicon Graphics Ethernet serial port server. • Configure SGIconsole as a DHCP server.
+The following information describes the SGIconsole as a DHCP server with one or more L2 system controllers, SGIconsole as a DHCP server with a Silicon Graphics Ethernet serial port server (EL-16), or SGIconsole as a DHCP server with both L2 system controllers and a Silicon Graphics Ethernet serial port server.

+• Configure SGIconsole as a DHCP server.